wazuh/wazuh-documentation/source/user-manual/automatic-remediation/index.rst

 Automatic remediation
 ==========================

 Automatic remediation performs various countermeasures to address active threats such as blocking access to an agent from the threat source.
-This automated remediation is called **Active response** in Wazuh.
+This automated remediation is called active responsein Wazuh.

-**Active response** executes a script in response to being triggered by a specific alert based on alert level or rule group.
+Active response executes a script in response to being triggered by a specific alert based on alert level or rule group.
 Any number of scripts can be initiated in response to a trigger, however these responses should be carefully considered as poor implementation of rules and responses could increase the vulnerability of the system.

-**Active response** is configured in :ref:`ossec.conf <reference_ossec_conf>`, within the :ref:`Active Response <reference_ossec_active_response>` and :ref:`Command <reference_ossec_commands>` sections.
+Active response is configured in :ref:`ossec.conf <reference_ossec_conf>`, within the :ref:`Active Response <reference_ossec_active_response>` and :ref:`Command <reference_ossec_commands>` sections.

 .. topic:: Contents